 Gatherings that pertain to internal St. Mary’s County Library or county or state government activities may not always be open to the public but will abide by the St. Mary’s County Open Meetings Act, if the act applies to the meeting.
 All other gatherings will be open to the public.
 Disruption of meetings is prohibited and may be subject to law enforcement penalties as well as Library policy restrictions.
 The Library encourages all meeting room users to act with civility, respect, compassion, empathy, and inclusiveness.

 The meeting rooms are not available for fundraising programs, except by the Library, the St. Mary’s County Library Foundation, and the Friends of the St. Mary’s County Library.
-There will be no sales of products or services and no collection of admission fees, except for continuing education programs in which admission fees cover the cost of supplies and materials.
-Charges for speaker fees are not allowed.
+There will be no sales of any kind, no advertising for sales, and no collection of admission fees, except for educational fees (e.g. tutoring fees or fees to over the cost of class materials).
+Admission charges for speaker fees are not allowed.
 The Library has the right to allow admission charges and/or the sale of products by any entity presenting a program sponsored by or in cooperation with the Library.

 The Library reserves the right to attend any events and meetings held in its facilities (except lawful executive sessions of government bodies) to verify that no illegal or impermissible activities are taking place on the Library’s premises and to ensure that Library policies are being followed.